sathish-t/nanopore-mod-course/materials/compare-modification-detection.md

 or do a guided exploration by trying to solve one or more of the exercises at the end of the session.

-We will be using a subset of the 'Cliveome' [dataset](https://labs.epi2me.io/cliveome_5mc_cfdna_celldna/) developed by Oxford NanoporeTech.
+We will be using a subset of the 'Cliveome' [dataset](https://labs.epi2me.io/cliveome_5mc_cfdna_celldna/) released by Oxford NanoporeTech.
 The DNA is from the cells of the CTO of ONT, Clive Brown, and we are re-creating a published pipeline.

 We had performed a subset and some file conversions and calculations before the course began;
-the steps are listed [here]({{ site.baseurl }}/data#Human) and you can read them later.
+the steps are listed [here]({{ site.baseurl }}/data) and you can read them later.
 We have already copied this data to the location `~/nanomod_course_data/human/` at the beginning of the course.